"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Who is Creating AIG-SC? ( )

 \section{\textit{Who} is Creating AIG-SC? (\ref{rq:background})}

-\revision{ } Similar to creators using AI for general art~\cite{tang_exploring_2024}, some AIG-SC creators have relevant professional backgrounds, while others do not. \revision{\Pthirtytwo{}} moderates a large AIG-SC community with: \begin{quote} \pquote{3 categories of people...
+\revision{ } Similar to creators who use AI for general art~\cite{tangExploringImpactAIgenerated2024}, some AIG-SC creators had relevant professional backgrounds, while others did not (see Table~\ref{tab:part-expr}). \revision{\Pthirtytwo{}} moderates a large AIG-SC community with: \begin{quote} \pquote{3 categories of people...
 (1) people who are already pretty experienced with AI and just looking for a place to be with others like them, (2) people who have a bit of experience using ChatGPT but don't know anything else and need guidance on how to use other models, (3) people who know absolutely nothing, they have heard they can generate AI porn and come here to learn how.} \end{quote}

 Specifically, while only three participants had formal education in \revision{AI}, 11 participants had prior experience coding and eight were employed in the tech industry; two participants were involved in black-hat communities.
-A few participants are professionally employed in `creative industries' as videographers (\Pfour{}), art contractors for enterprises~(\Pten{}), commission takers~(\Pthirtyseven, \Ptwentynine), and independent, exhibited artists~(\Ptwentysix{}); all creative industry participants created sexual content as part of their creative work.
+A few participants were professionally employed in `creative industries' as videographers (\Pfour{}), art contractors for enterprises~(\Pten{}), commission takers~(\Pthirtyseven, \Ptwentynine), and independent, exhibited artists~(\Ptwentysix{}); all creative industry participants created sexual content as part of their creative work.
 Finally, three participants had worked in the sex industry: two participants were sex workers, and the aforementioned videographer was an experienced pornography videographer.